List of Subjects

 Intermediate Level

-The Intermediate Level course provides a wide overview of fundamental topics in Biology including, how cells form tissues and organs, the crucial cellular processes that sustain life as we know it, and a basic background in human anatomy.
+The Intermediate Level course provides a broad overview of fundamental topics in Biology, including how cells form tissues and organs, the crucial cellular processes that sustain life as we know it, and a basic background in human anatomy.
 The foundations of evolution are also addressed.

 Special Considerations